yohman/up206a/Group Assignments/GroupAssignment1.md

 Next, identify and download at least two datasets that you believe begins to guide your research.
 Make sure that at least one of them has a spatial component.
 For example, if one of your datasets comes from the census, identify which survey you will use (e.g. Decennial or American Community Survey), and which variables you will select.
 Note that we will be covering census data in detail in Week 3.
 Your second dataset should come from a separate source.
 For example, you may want to do a crime analysis and obtain data from the LA Data Portal.

+First, create a group repo.

+1. Select a member of the group who will be the main account holder of the repo
+2. Create a new repository for your group project
+3. Go to Settings, Manage Access, and add your partner as a collaborator
+1. Create a Group Assignments folder (hint: click on Add File, Create new File, and enter "Group Assignments/readme.md" in the text box)
+4. Create a markdown file for your project proposal

-Write a 1-2 page paper, which will be your group's project proposal.
+Create a 1-2 markdown page, which will be your group's project proposal.
 Make sure to include the following:
 *   An introduction of your research question
 *   An explanation of why it is important to you, why it matters to others, and what is at stake
 *   A description of the spatial scope (e.g. Boyle Heights or Hong Kong), and why space and/or time matters for your project